Introduction goes here

 50

-Same as above.
-For Guilhem-Sants, lord of Pommiers.
+Same as above For Guilhem-Sans, lord of Pommiers.

-Order to the same that having seen the bills of the former constables of Bordeaux and having accounted with Guilhem-Sants, lord of Pommiers Pomeriis St-Sulpice-de-Pommiers Langon for his wages and the restaur of his horses if it has not be done before, and he should make payment from the issues of the duchy or make allowance elsewhere of what he has found, receving from Pommiers these bills and his letters of acquittance, and he will have due allowance in his account.
-Lately Pommiers informed the king that he is bound to him in several sums of money for his wages and those of his retinue as well as for the restaur of his horses, as more fully appear in various bills sealed by the seals of John de Weston and Pey de Galician Galiciano, former constables of Bordeaux, which bills Pommiers claims he has in his possession.
+Order to the same that having seen the bills of the former constables of Bordeaux and having accounted with Guilhem-Sans [II], Pomeriis, de lord of Pommiers for his wages and the restaur of his horses if it has not be done before, and he should make payment from the issues of the duchy or make allowance elsewhere of what he has found, receiving from Pommiers these bills and his letters of acquittance, and he will have due allowance in his account.
+Lately Pommiers informed the king that he is bound to him in several sums of money for his wages and those of his retinue as well as for the restaur of his horses, as more fully appears in various bills sealed by the seals of John de Weston and Galiciano, de Pey de Galician , former constables of Bordeaux, which bills Pommiers claims he has in his possession.
 The king ordered the constable that having seen the said bill, he should make payment from the issues of the duchy or make satisfaction elsewhere of the arrears of these sums if he noticed that these sums were due to him, and this has still not been done, as the king is given to understand by Pommiers.
 1

 By C.